But not all controllers are the same.

 To explain how an MPPT controller works we need more maths I’m afraid.

-Each panel has an amp rating of 5.72 and an optimum operating voltage (Vmp) of 17.9v.
+Let’s consider the same 100w panel, with an amp rating of 5.72 and an optimum operating voltage (Vmp) of 17.9v.

 The battery is sitting at 12.6v.